lkodinsson/MARS/Basic/PHB.md

 ## Actions

 During an encounter with more concrete turn length (such as a tactical combat), any action that you take uses a specific portion of your turn.
 The amount of your turn each action requires is based on their action speed.
-These speeds—in order from slowest to fastest—are: *extended*, *full-round*, *standard*, *swift*, *reaction*, and *free*.
+These speeds—in order from slowest to fastest—are: *extended*, *full-round*, *standard*, *swift*, and *free*.

 Since a turn is six seconds long, we can also measure each action in seconds.
 Full-round, standard, and swift actions are each six, four, and two seconds long respectively.
 Free actions don't take up any time the first time you use one, but each additional free action on your turn is considered a swift action.

 Extended actions take time that is longer than a single turn.
 Extended actions are only performed when their complete duration has been met.
 Once started they can be interrupted at any point in their duration, so long as it is your turn.

+Additionally there are also *reactions*.
 Reactions are special actions that do not take up a portion of your turn, but instead happen during another character's turn.
 Reactions can only be used once each round, and only if you meet the conditions to use that reaction.

-In addition to the following basic actions, characters may perform maneuvers or cast spells with an action speed specified by those actions.
+In addition to the following basic actions, characters may perform other special actions provided by skills and talents, such as maneuvers or spells.

 #### Attack